bandademan/ITBDebugScreen/README.md

-# Inside The Backrooms DebugScreen
+# Inside The Backrooms Debug Screen
 ## Description:
 A MelonLoader Mod for Inside the Backrooms that displays a debug screen